Protecting Private Sector Employees In Financial Institutions Against Retaliation

 The Sarbanes-Oxley Act Of 2002 (SOX)

-The Sarbanes–Oxley Act of 2002 (SOX) prohibits covered employers from retaliating against employees who: (1) provide information or assists in an investigation or proceeding regarding what the individual believes to be a violation of certain white collar criminal laws (i.e., mail or wire fraud, securities fraud or bank fraud), SEC rules or regulations or federal law regarding shareholder fraud; or (2) files causes to be filed, testify, participate or otherwise assist in a legal proceeding that is based on a violation of any of the foregoing laws.
+The Sarbanes–Oxley Act of 2002 (SOX) prohibits covered employers from retaliating against employees who: (1) provide information or assist in an investigation or proceeding regarding what the individual believes to be a violation of certain white collar criminal laws (i.e., mail or wire fraud, securities fraud, or bank fraud), SEC rules or regulations, or federal law regarding shareholder fraud; or (2) file causes to be filed, testify, participate or otherwise assist in a legal proceeding that is based on a violation of any of the foregoing laws.

 Covered SOX employers include all public companies in the United States and international companies that have registered equity or debt securities with the Securities and Exchange Commission (SEC) and to the companies’ respective accounting firms.

 SOX complaints must be filed with the United States Department of Labor within 90 days.
 Successful claims entitle an employee to back pay and attorneys’ fees and costs.

 Dodd-Frank Wall Street Reform And Consumer Protection Act

 Unlike SOX, the Dodd-Frank Wall Street Reform and Consumer Protection Act, passed into legislation in July 2010, applies to private as well as publicly traded companies.
 Given the recent passage of this act, there are few guideposts interpreting the law’s scope.